 Profession: Activist, Guitarist, Environmentalist, Musician Singer-songwriter, + more

 Place Of Death: West Hollywood, California, United States of America

 Credits: Stand by Me, Indiana Jones and the Last Crusade, My Own Private Idaho, The Mosquito Coast

-#198 on The Coolest Actors Eversee more on River Phoenix
+#10 on The Greatest '80s Teen Starssee more on River Phoenix

 John Belushi was an American comedic actor who appeared in the film "Animal House."
 After a night of partying in Hollywood, he overdosed after injecting a combination of heroin and cocaine into his bloodstream.
 On March 5, 1982, he was found dead at the Chateau Marmont where he was staying.
 Belushi was 33 years old.

 John Adam Belushi was an American comedian, actor, and musician.
 He is best known for his "intense energy and raucous attitude" which he displayed as one of the original cast members of the NBC sketch comedy show Saturday Night Live, in his role in the film Animal House and in his recordings and ...more